Trelawny Parish: Politics

 Trelawny Parish has two MPs and two constituencies; Trelawny Northern and Trelawny Southern.

 Notable citizens

+The former Prime Minister of Jamaica, Hugh Lawson Shearer, was from the area.
+Shirley Nathan-Pulliam, a Jamaican-American politician who served in the Maryland State Senate, was also born in Trelawny.

 Trelawny Parish is the birthplace of several track and field athletes: Usain Bolt, Veronica Campbell-Brown, Marvin Anderson, Ricardo Chambers, Omar Brown, Michael Frater, Lerone Clarke, Dane Hyatt, Rosemarie Whyte, Michael Greene, Inez Turner, Debbie-Ann Parris, Sanya Richards, Ben Johnson and Warren Weir.
+It is also the birthplace basketball players Samardo Samuels and Kentan Facey.

 The supercentenarian Violet Brown (1900–2017), who was at a time the oldest verified living person in the world, was born and resided in Trelawny.
-Shirley Nathan-Pulliam, a Jamaican-American politician who served in the Maryland State Senate, was born in Trelawny.

-It is also the birthplace of 2008 USA Today High School Basketball Player of the Year Samardo Samuels, previously of the Cleveland Cavaliers.
-Other notable citizens include DJ Kamau Preston, dancehall artist Charly Black, basketballer Milo Channing, Rex Nettleford, University of Connecticut basketball player Kentan Facey, and star safety for the Green Bay Packers and Maurice Haughton, Atari Bigby.
+Other notable citizens include DJ Kamau Preston, dancehall artists Anthony B and Charly Black, scholar Rex Nettleford, and American footballer Atari Bigby.